my-rubber-toe/IReNE-Database/README.md

 3. End the process by pressing ctrl-C
 4. Run predefined_data.py to fill the database with all the predefined data that it's going to have.
     - `python3 predefined_data.py`
-5. Run mock_data.py to fill the database with mock data of collaborators & documents
-    - `python3 mock_data.py`